SherlockPsy/Life/06_INFRASTRUCTURE_LOGIC.md

 Infrastructure exists to support **exactly five functions**:

-1. Evidence recording
+1. Public evidence recording
-2. Evidence retrieval (public)
+2. Public evidence retrieval
-3. Private ledger indexing (private, sealed)
+3. Private ledger indexing (sealed)
 4. Context assembly
 5. Output validation

-No other responsibilities are permitted.
+No sixth function is permitted.

 ---

 ## II.
+PUBLIC EVIDENCE RECORDING

+### 1. Recording Authority

+Infrastructure may record public evidence only when:
+- invoked explicitly
+- supplied with text to record

+Infrastructure MUST NOT:
+- invent evidence
+- infer missing details
+- embellish text
+- merge evidence blocks

+Each invocation produces:
+- zero or one Evidence Block

+---

+### 2. Source Handling

+Infrastructure records the **Source** field exactly as provided.

+Source may be:
+- a person
+- the World
+- a named public surface
+- a named institution

+Infrastructure does not verify:
+- legitimacy
+- authority
+- authenticity

+Source is descriptive only.

+---

+## III.
 TAG EXTRACTION (PUBLIC, CLERICAL ONLY)

 ### 1. Purpose

-Public tags exist solely to assist **public evidence retrieval**.
+Public tags exist solely to assist **retrieval**.

-They are not memories.
+They are not memory.
-They are not meanings.
+They are not meaning.
-They are not interpretations.
+They are not interpretation.

 ---

 ### 2. Permitted Public Tags

-Public tags may represent:
+Tags may represent:
 - physical objects
 - locations
+- named people
-- named entities
+- named public surfaces
-- concrete actions
+- named institutions

 Examples:
 - `Door`
-- `Cup`
 - `Kitchen`
+- `Instagram`
+- `Tabloid`
+- `Studio`
+- `University`

+Tags MUST be:
+- concrete
-- `Rain`
+- surface-level
-- `Shout`
+- mechanically extractable

 ---

 ### 3. Forbidden Public Tags

-Public tags MUST NOT represent:
+Tags MUST NOT represent:
+- emotion
-- emotions
+- intention
-- intentions
+- motive
-- traits
+- importance
-- abstractions
+- public reaction
-- inferred states
+- institutional reasoning
+- spread or reach

 Forbidden examples:
 - `Anger`
-- `Fear`
+- `Scandal`
-- `Trust`
+- `Viral`
-- `Conflict`
+- `Crisis`
-- `Tension`
+- `Backlash`

-If a tag requires interpretation, it is illegal.
+If a tag implies interpretation, it is illegal.

 ---

-## III.
-PRIVATE LEDGER INDEXING (SEALED, CLERICAL)
+## IV.
+PRIVATE LEDGER INDEXING (SEALED)

 ### 1. Purpose

-Private ledger indexing exists to allow **bounded rereading** of private entries.
+Private ledger indexing exists only to allow **bounded rereading**.

-It does not create memory.
-It does not summarize thought.
-It does not rank importance.
+It does not:
+- summarize thought
+- rank importance
+- infer coherence
+- resolve contradiction

 ---

-### 2. Private Index Characteristics
+### 2. Index Characteristics

 Private indices:
-- are derived mechanically from private ledger text
+- are derived mechanically from text
 - are visible only to the owning Agent
 - are never exposed to the World
 - are never merged with public indices

-Private indices MUST NOT:
+Private indices MUST NOT encode:
-- encode correctness
+- correctness
-- encode importance
-- encode emotion
+- emotion
-- encode narrative structure
+- narrative structure

-They exist solely to support mechanical retrieval.
+- causal chains

 ---